BlueOakJS/blueoak-server/README.md

 ```js
 var fooValue = server.config.get('myConfig').foo; //fooValue === "bar"
 ```

+#### Service config
+Each service can have its own section of data in the config keyed off of the service ID.
+This block of data will be passed to the service's init method during initialization.

 ### Logger
 The logging service is a basic logger that logs to stdout.
 By default it supports levels of debug, info, warn, and error.